 Early identification is essential.
 This will be initially by the class teacher who will inform the SENCO and Head teacher.
 Assessment will take the form of class formative and summative assessment in the areas of reading, phonics, writing and maths.
 In addition, if necessary, children will be assessed using specific tools in their area of difficulty.
-The child's progress will be monitored and a Nature of Concern form will be completed.
+The child's progress will be monitored.
 If necessary the child will proceed on to the school's graduated approach to SEN (see Appendix 1) Parents will be involved and informed at all stages.